SteveLauC/Notes/database/Database_System_Concepts/Ch15_Query_Processing.md

    > We want records to be physically ordered.

 3. If the data can fit entirely in the memory, then quick-sort can be used.
-In the next section, we discuss that how to handle the case where data is too big to fit into the memory.
+In the next section, we discuss how to handle the case where data is too big to fit into the memory.

 ## 15.4.1 External Sort-Merge Algorithm